BenRoss92/global_message/README.md

   - E.g. move the form generation function into a `View` class - separating the generation of the view from the business logic.
 - Remove hardcoded variables in `display_editor()`, `update_message()` and `add_mesage_to_content($content)` functions
   - To do this, when adding WordPress actions, could pass arguments into custom functions by using e.g. `do_action` or wrap them in separate functions.
+  - Adding smaller commits to the `testing` branch as I had done in the `spiking` branch

 ## Challenges faced